 - View and edit all field values: In the main body of the record view, you'll find all of the fields related to the current tab, form view, and record type.
 Fields marked with a red asterisk are required, and you can't save the record without their having valid values.
 Fields marked with a blue plus sign are especially important or recommended, but aren't strictly required.
 Fields showing a lock icon are read-only and can't be edited.

 Record set navigation

-Navigate through multiple records with preset views and queries.
+Navigate through multiple records by using preset views and queries.
 The record-focused navigation improves productivity by allowing users to jump from record to record in the list and easily navigate back without losing their working list.

 The reference panel is a great way to get work done without moving away from the screen you're on.
-You can look up other related things, such as cases or opportunities for an account, within the context of the record you're viewing without navigating to other screen.
+You can look up other related items—such as cases or opportunities for an account—within the context of the record you're viewing, without having to navigate to other screens.

 When you select the error notification, it will take you to the field on the form where the error occurred.

-If there is only one notification you will see a single line.
+If there is only one notification, you'll see a single line.

-If there is more than one notification, you will see the number of notifications.
-Select the chevron, to view each message.
+If there are multiple notifications, you'll see the number of notifications.
+Select the chevron to view each message.